Learning | Meditation | Paragliding | Sightseeing | Volunteering | Walks & Treks

 - Chowgan tea gardens: Take a leisurely stroll through the gently sloping tea gardens of Chowgan.

-- Chowgan-Ganed walk: If you’re in Chowgan, there’s lovely village scenery on the walk heading northeast to Ganed.
+- Chowgan-Gunehr walk: If you’re in Chowgan, there’s lovely village scenery on the walk heading northeast to Gunehr.

 - Upper Bir river walk: Follow the river upstream through the forest to the river pools and waterfalls above Upper Bir.
 Steeper than some of the other walks.